-Book Analysis: System of Government in ‘Sunjata by David C. Conrad and Djanka Tassey Condé.
+Book Review of "System of Government in ‘Sunjata by David C. Conrad and Djanka Tassey Condé"

 The book ‘Sunjata: A West African Epic of the Mande Peoples’ by David C. Conrad and Djanka Tassey Condé is a narrative that gives the life and exploits of Sunjata since his childhood when, as a result of a curse put on him, he only could crawl; to his exile along his family.
-In the end, he becomes the victorious Ruler of the Mandinka, expanding his empire (Jansen).
+In the end, he becomes the victorious Ruler of the Mandinka, expanding his empire.
 One of the central themes in the epic is the issue of systems of government.
 Sunjata makes a proclamation that as long as he lives, there will be freedom in Mali because their ancestors lived free.
-Thus, the current citizens would follow the same suit (Conrad and Condé 56).
+Thus, the current citizens would follow the same suit.
 It is a pointer to a wish for a sovereign political system where the kingdom’s authority is placed in its hand.
-According to Black’s Law Dictionary, sovereignty in government is the public power, directing activities of each member connected to it about the conclusion of the connection (Garner and Black 793).
+According to Black’s Law Dictionary, sovereignty in government is the public power, directing activities of each member connected to it about the conclusion of the connection.
 Sovereign nations underline the people’s will and their right to self-governance.
 The people govern themselves autonomously with the freedom to conduct themselves in a manner only bound by the authority’s directions or the established laws.
 Another system of government that can be singled out is that the Mandinka people were under the rule of a monarchy; a system of government run by a king or queen.
 It also incorporates the notion of royalty, whereby individuals related to those in power by extension bear some authority and power over other citizens.